 My name is Amanda Young and I am a Crisis Intervention Specialist at Lines for Life.
-I identify as an Asian American lesbian, and I have been struggling with depression and anxiety since I was about 12, which really pushed me into this field of work.
+I identify as an Asian American, and I have been struggling with depression and anxiety since I was about 12, which really pushed me into this field of work.
 I want to support others.

 When people think about communities of color, they don’t generally think of Asian Americans and Pacific Islanders.
 Right now, there’s additional prejudice and violence toward Asian people around the Coronavirus.
 I talk with people on the helpline who are afraid to leave their homes alone because they don’t know what might happen.